pra-va/TODO/README.md

 ### To run backend:
 1. Navigate to the main TODO directory.
-2. Run build.sh with admin/sudo rights (using bash terminal).
+2. Run build.sh with super user rights (using bash terminal).

 ## **Info**
 #### Swagger: